tarun-8273/MagicTel/README.md

 MERN MAGICTEL WEBSITE
 Hi!
 My name is Tarun Goyal, I have created this website to learn MERN Stack.

-Prerequisite
-Must have basic knowledge of Node, React, Express, MongoDB .
-I have made tutorial on each technology on YouTube , make sure to check it out.
-Links are Below respectively

 Install Dependencies
 For Backend - npm i